NOTTING HILL

 THE TRAVEL BOOKSHOP

-The films was shot at 142 PORTOBELLO ROAD
+The film was shot at 142 PORTOBELLO ROAD

 MIKE’S CAFÉ 1962